areynold/accessibility-for-project-managers/PITCHME.md

 ## Facilitate inclusion of accessibility

-* As a team, commit to accessibility as a requirement
-* Understand that accessibility breaks down when people start guessing
+Understand that accessibility breaks down when people start guessing

+--

+As a team, commit to accessibility as a requirement

-* Identify existing expertise and interest
+* Enlist existing expertise and interest
 * Appoint a liaison to accessibility experts if necessary
     * QA often a good choice